Can you make money blogging? Apparently so, as these top bloggers can attest!

 How To Start Blogging

 2. Register your own domain and sign up with a hosting plan.
 As I mentioned, serious bloggers who want to monetize their sites fully will benefit from hooking up with a solid and cheap hosting provider.
 I initially used Dreamhost and Web Hosting Pad but then they gave me too much downtime and poor service, so I switched to Hostmonster, which has been awesome!
-Some other great and cheap choices are: Bluehost, Lunarpages, and 1 & 1 Hosting.
+I have since moved my larger sites to SliceHost, but keep HostMonster for my other blogs and online projects.
+One other good choice that I’ve heard great feedback on is Bluehost.
 As for domain registration, I’ve been using GoDaddy.

 4. Be patient as you learn the ropes.
 There’s a lot to learn, but the best way to get inspired is to see how others have done it!